 Amazon Outdoor Deals

-Zero Tolerance ZT Pocket Knife Reviews: The Ultimate Guide
+Zero Tolerance ZT Pocket Knife Reviews: The Ultimate Guide to Overbuilt EDC

-The Legends: Top Zero Tolerance Models Reviewed
+The Legends: Top Zero Tolerance Models Exhaustively Reviewed

 1. ZT 0350: The Tactical Workhorse

-If there is one knife that put ZT on the map for the general public, it is the Model 0350.
-Designed by the legendary Ken Onion, this is often seen as the “beefed up” version of the Kershaw Blur.
-It features the same SpeedSafe assisted opening mechanism, but that’s where the similarities end.
+If there is one single knife that definitively put the Zero Tolerance brand on the map for the general, civilian knife-collecting public, it is undoubtedly the Model 0350.
+Designed by the legendary custom knifemaker Ken Onion, this iconic blade is frequently (and accurately) described as the “massively beefed up” tactical version of the classic Kershaw Blur.

-2. ZT 0450: The Gentleman’s Tank
+2. ZT 0450: The Titanium Gentleman’s Tank

-3. ZT 0562TI: The Hinderer Slicer
+3. ZT 0562TI: The Ultimate Hinderer Slicer

 ZT 0350TS

-ZT 0350TS Tiger Stripe
+ZT 0350TS (Tiger Stripe)

-Check Price
+Check Availability

 ZT 0450CF

-ZT 0450CF Carbon Fiber
+ZT 0450CF (Carbon Fiber)

-Check Price
+Check Availability

 ZT 0562TI

-ZT 0562TI Hinderer
+ZT 0562TI (Hinderer)

-Check Price
+Check Availability

 ZT 0357